 These are the models that I’m familiar with and would definitely recommend:

-Manfrotto MK055XPRO3-3W – This includes a three way head for one price point.
+Manfrotto MK055XPRO3-3W – This includes a three-way head for one price point.
 This is a good tripod to start with for that reason alone.
-It also can do overhead shots without and extra piece of equipment.
+It also can do overhead shots without an extra piece of equipment.